dbegogow/.NET-MAUI-Lab/README.md

-# .NET MAUI Lab
+# .NET MAUI Lab :rocket:
-Lab for the cross-platform development framework
+This repository serves as a space for exploring and experimenting with the features of the .NET MAUI framework